 - On this page, tick the “On a top-level domain (www.example.com).” option.

 - Once you’ve chosen an option, setup instructions appear.
 At the beginning of the instructions you should see something similar to the screenshot below.
-Pay attention to a pair of two codes highlighted in the screenshot.
+Pay attention to the two codes highlighted in the screenshot.
 Those are your domain ownership token.
 In my example the codes are “J6VKJNRFUXD3" and “gv-JWLTPCFOOA27RPMP3PPRPPW4KZUGVEMMZK365WBH4UHOPYEFUBMA.domainverify.googlehosted.com.”.
 Your token will be different.

 Step 3: Change DNS settings

 - Go to your domain name registrar’s “DNS console” panel and log-in.

 - Navigate to the “Host Records” click edit.